eduardoportilho/opentower/ROADMAP.md

 ✔ - Deploy tower on top of another tower
     ✔ + Blocked tower cells not matching tower posistion

-- Goons going out of grid
-- If you deploy a tower on top of a goon he disaper
 - Goon movement is not smooth
     + To be smooth, goon should move on pixel intervals (instead of cells)
         * The problem is that to recalculate the path for every pixel is taking to much time, making the movement "choke".